 Find out about the side effects of external radiotherapy to the lung and how to cope with them.

 Side effects tend to start a few days after the radiotherapy begins.
 They gradually get worse during the treatment and for a couple of weeks after the treatment ends.
-But they usually begin to improve after 2 weeks or so.
+But they usually begin to improve a couple of weeks after that.

 Everyone is different and the side effects vary from person to person.
 You may not have all of the effects mentioned.